sentryco/PasskeyLib/readme.md

     return
 }

-// Retrieve or generate your private key in PEM format.
+// Retrieve or generate your private key
-// In a real application, you would securely retrieve the stored private key for the user.
-// For this example, we'll generate a new private key. let privateKey = P256.Signing.PrivateKey() let privateKeyPEM = privateKey.pemRepresentation
+// For this example, we'll generate a new private key let privateKey = P256.Signing.PrivateKey() let privateKeyPEM = privateKey.pemRepresentation